Credit the San Diego Chargers for striking first in the AFC West when it comes to adding a big name from outside their organization.

 “It’s going to be great playing for Coach Manusky again,” Spikes said in a statement.
 “One of the intangibles that I bring is my leadership.
 Even though everybody is from different places across America, to me I feel like the great ones bring everybody together and believe in the same common goal, and that’s to win a championship.
 That’s why I’m in San Diego.”

 The 14-year veteran had 109 tackles for the 49ers last season.
 Spikes, known for his strikingly large neck, will give San Diego a needed nasty demeanor.
-The Chargers were pushed around some on defense the past couple of seasons.
+The Chargers were pushed around some on defense the past couple of season.
 Spikes and healthy Sanders should change that.

 I could see the Chargers having some interest in another San Francisco defender, Manny Lawson, if the price is right.
 He is a solid outside linebacker.